cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 ---

 Latest changes:
+New:
+- Harvester prio switcher.
+There is a 5% change of AI goes wild on harvester hunting.
+The rest of the time it gives harvesters lower prio
+- Added an option to allow the AI to make a extra base(s) (Will use chronoshift or vessel transport for map with islands)
+- AI knows how to use Chronosphere and Iron Curtain
+- Harvester memory option re-added and made editable by .ini file

+Fixed/Changed/Improved:
 - Prio for Tesla & Power buildings improved
 - Fixed the way AI count the refineries and the vessel units.
 He count according to the enemies average instead of human (because in multiplayer, you can have more than 1 human)
-- Harvester prio switcher.
-There is a 5% change of AI goes wild on harvester hunting.
-The rest of the time it gives harvesters lower prio
 - Several AI-tweaks for Naval War and Mixed War
 - Several AI-tweaks for Air and Anti-Air production
 - Fixed some performance issues

-- Added an option to allow the AI to make a second base(will use chronoshift or vessel transport for map with islands)
-- AI knows how to use Chronosphere and Iron Curtain
-- AI knows how to send a MCV to an other area to start an extra base
+---

 Included mod's:
 - Veterancy mod(default disabled), vanilla/multiplayer/performance fix from CFE Patch Redux 1.8